SinghDevanshh/Compresso/Readme.md

 - **libjpeg**: Used for reading and writing JPEG files with control over quality (used in `CompressJpeg.cpp`).
 - **Standard C/C++ Libraries**: For file handling and memory operations.

-> ⚠️ Ensure `libjpeg-dev` is installed before compiling JPEG-related code:
+> ⚠️ Ensure `libjpeg` is installed before compiling JPEG-related code:
 > ```bash
-> sudo apt install libjpeg-dev
+> homebrew install jpeg
 > ```

 ### JPEG Compression Results